while handicapped people make handicapped faces.

 A Jerkass is a character who is so completely obnoxious that it is unbelievable anyone would willingly interact with them.
 They may have fans, but in most cases the appeal of their character is that they are walking schadenfreude — you know it'll eventually end badly for them, and you can't wait to see it.

-Characters can be Jerkasses in many ways — some may be polite, intelligent, charming, handsome and/or brave, but still give off a basic air of snobby, sneering, self-centered prickery that makes them such a nasty little punk that you wonder why nobody's beat the crap out of them, shanked them or busted a cap in their skull yet.
+Characters can be Jerkasses in many ways — some may be polite, intelligent, charming, handsome and/or brave, but still give off a basic air of snobby, sneering, self-centered prickery that makes them such a nasty little punk that you wonder why nobody's beat the fuck out of them, shanked them or busted a cap in their skull yet.
 Others are more obvious assholes who may be crass, sleazy, or otherwise repulsive.
 Either way, it's usually their status on the team of "good guy" that results in them never being called out on it.
 After all, if they were an asshole on team "bad guy", they'd just be another villain.
 This is especially disconcerting in any series following a team that needs to be coordinated and would realistically not put up with this kind of behavior.
 This can also happen with a hardass or grouchy character who becomes an obstacle to others rather than providing pragmatic, but perhaps unpopular, advice.

 What makes them entertaining is the fact that you don't have to deal with them yourself in real life if they're a video game character).
-Usually, the Rule of Funny enables the people around the person to be able to live under the same roof as them without, y'know, throwing them out, kicking the crap out of them, or blowing their brains out.
+Usually, the Rule of Funny enables the people around the person to be able to live under the same roof as them without, y'know, throwing them out, kicking their ass, or blowing their brains out.
 Sometimes, the Jerkass is the Plucky Comic Relief who's stepped off the beam and become The Scrappy, in which case the Rule of Funny fades away; they may be okay in the other characters' eyes, but the audience would still love to punch them in the face.
 Because of this, it's hard to feel sorry for them when something bad does happen to them, and it is often seen as comeuppance which will be applauded by the audience.